View this document as: a single page | multiple pages.

 verifier

-An entity that verifies the claimant’s identity by verifying the claimant’s possession and control of one or more authenticators using an authentication protocol.
+An entity that confirms the claimant’s identity by verifying the claimant’s possession and control of one or more authenticators using an authentication protocol.
 To do this, the verifier needs to confirm the binding of the authenticators with the subscriber account and check that the subscriber account is active.

 verifier impersonation